pekkis/solinor-react-sauna-2016-03/README.md

 Solinor React Sauna
 ====================

-This is a fork from [React Broilerp√late Project](git@github.com:pekkis/react-broilerplate-project).
+This is a fork from [React Broilerplate Project](https://github.com/pekkis/react-broilerplate-project).
 Use it, not this, if you gonna vampirize stuff.

 Use as you wish, but still read the license from LICENSE.